-For example, here is how to read the first row of data.
-On 01/07/2017, the actual value of SALES is 65783 while the predictive model predicts for this month Forecast_h_1 = 68293.16426.
-As the unit of prediction is the month, for next month, the prediction is Forecast_h_2 = 69030.07359, and so on until Forecast_h_12 as I request predictions with a horizon of 12 months.
+For November 2020, the actual value is 53.688 while the predictive model predicts for this month Forecast_h_1 = 55.107.
+At a horizon of 2 months, the prediction is Forecast_h_2 = 55.107, and so on until Forecast_h_12 = 55.400.

-Compute the Mean Absolute Percentage Error (MAPEs)
+Compute the Mean Absolute Percentage Error (MAPE) for each horizon

 There is not only one MAPE, but one per range of the horizon.
 The MAPE for a given horizon is the mean of all the APEs.

-HW-MAPE (horizon) = SUM(MAPEi)/horizon for i = 1 to horizon
+Expected MAPE (horizon) = SUM(MAPEi)/horizon for i = 1 to horizon